atcr-appview

 • Routes blobs - Proxies blob (layer) operations to hold services for S3-compatible storage

-• Provides web UI - Browse repositories, search images, view tags, track pull counts, manage stars
+• Provides web UI - Browse repositories, search images, view tags, track pull counts, manage stars, vulnerability scan results

-• Manages authentication - Validates OAuth tokens and issues registry JWTs to Docker clients
+• Manages authentication - ATProto OAuth with device authorization flow, issues registry JWTs to Docker clients

 The ATCR Ecosystem